 Rajasthan experiences dry weather conditions with 3 distinct seasons due to its proximity to the desert.
 Although the temperatures are sometimes adverse, the beauty of the place is always at its best.
 However, the peak months that see an influx of tourists are from November to February.
 These are pleasant months with moderate daytime temperatures.

 Rajasthan experiences summer during the months of April, May, and June.
 Daytime temperatures soar high with averages that rise up to 40⁰C to 45⁰C.
 High humidity levels make the climate more uncomfortable and it is difficult to explore the state in such conditions.
-If you are traveling to Rajasthan during this time, Mount Abu is the best place to enjoy a relaxed vacation.
+If you are travelling to Rajasthan during this time, Mount Abu is the best place to enjoy a relaxing vacation.
 The hill station has comparatively lower temperatures and offers a picturesque landscape that cannot be missed.

 Rajasthan experiences rains from July to September.
 The obstacle helps to cool the atmosphere and adds coolness to the region.
 Monsoon improves the beauty and enchantment of Rajasthan, especially the lake of Udaipur, where the lakes are up with water and the weather is pleasant.
 However, the humid levels are very high during this time.